Are You Eligible?

 Select Your Region(s), Subject, and Grade

-When submitting your application, you may choose up to 3 regions to apply to teach.
-For every region you select, you are indicating that you would like to teach there (these selections are not ranked).
-You may also tell us you’re open to going where the need is greatest, or that you’re not ready to make a decision about regions yet.
-After your interview, you'll have the opportunity to revisit your original regional selections or choose your regions if you did not choose any originally.
+After your interview, you'll have the opportunity to revisit your original regional selection(s) or choose your region or regions if you did not choose any originally.
+Remember, if you are admitted to the corps, you’ll receive an offer from one of the regions on your list – so make selections with this in mind.
+It is acceptable to list only one region.
 You’ll also indicate your preferred subjects that you are interested in teaching.
-To find the best schools and community to match your interests and skills, here are things to consider when making your choices.
+To find the best schools and community to match your interests and skills, here are things to consider when making your choices:

 Choosing your Preferred Subjects